echo-devim/simba/README.md

 The client implements only some essential file/directory operations.
 The most relevant supported operations are upload and download of files.

-The client supports also a GTK3 gui (still in development).
+The client supports also a GTK3 gui (all operations are implemented except move).

 ## Usage
 ```